FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

 on the main street of Pallaskenry.
 The turning area was agreed with the

-community council in advance of the works.---
+community council in advance of the works.
+---
 6

 **NOTICES OF MOTION**